 When you get your dream job interview, it’s essential that you are as prepared as possible.
 A professional recruiter can help you prepare for the interview by informing you about the position, what to expect of the interview process, and provide some insights about the employer.
 Beyond this, though, it’s essential that you take the time to exercise your interview skills and rehearse some interview question responses.
 While you may not know what they are going to ask, you can at least anticipate some of the questions and practice your responses so you aren’t trying to come up with answers to every question on the spot.

 Tip #9 for How to Get Hired: Passively Look for New Jobs

 It’s good to keep your options open and to stay informed about open jobs within your industry.
 By following our previous recommendations of keeping your skills, certifications, and resume up to date, you’ll be ready should a recruiter reach out to you about a position for which they think you may qualify.
 And, should you find yourself in the unenviable position of being laid off or fired, you’ll already be in-the-know about some of the available jobs within your industry.

 Tip #10 for How to Get Hired: Work with a Recruiting Firm

 4 Corner Resources (4CR) is an award-winning staffing agency headquartered in Orlando, Florida.
 We serve large and small businesses — including Fortune 500 companies — throughout central Florida and across the United States.
 Our professional recruiting and staffing solutions serve clients across a variety of industries everywhere from New York City to Los Angeles.

 If you’re looking for a new job now, leave the shamrock at home.
-Discover how to get a job — or, more specifically, get the job you want — by partnering with a professional recruiter.
+Discover how to get a job — or, more specifically, get the job you want — by partnering with a professional recruiter or headhunter.
 Contact our team of recruiting and staffing experts today!